Erasmus University Rotterdam, The Netherlands

-Professor of Sociology of Media and Culture, chair of the Department of Media and Communication at Erasmus University Rotterdam, and founding academic director of the Erasmus Research Centre for Media, Communication and Culture (ERMeCC).
+Professor of Sociology of Media and Culture, research director of the Department of Media and Communication at Erasmus University Rotterdam, and founding academic director of the Erasmus Research Centre for Media, Communication and Culture (ERMeCC).
 Her current research focuses on the impacts of increased diversity, globalization, and digitalization in the fields of media, culture, education, and politics.

 Senior researcher and co-leader WP1 and WP8

 Professor of Media and Society and head of the Department of Media and Communication, Erasmus University Rotterdam.
 His research is situated at the cross-roads of cultural sociology, media studies and communication science and addresses cultural consumption, cultural globalization, and the impact of new media on cultural evaluation.